 1) Scope of Application

-1.1 These General Terms and Conditions (hereinafter referred to as "GTC") of the company CR-Solutions GmbH (hereinafter referred to as "Seller") shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
-The inclusion of the Client’s own conditions is herewith objected to, unless other terms have been stipulated .
+1.1 These Terms and Conditions of CR-Solutions GmbH (hereinafter referred to as "Seller") shall apply to all contracts concluded between an entrepreneur (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the online shop of the Seller.
+The inclusion of the Customer's own conditions is herewith objected to, unless other terms have been stipulated .